Carrizo Plain: World Heritage Site

 The Wilderness Society considered the Carrizo Plain as a nominee for World Heritage Site status.
 Only two other locations in California – Redwood National Park and Yosemite National Park – have received this status.
 This idea was greatly opposed by The Independent Petroleum Association and the residents of the nearby city of Taft, while supporters of the nomination included the City of San Luis Obispo, the San Luis Obispo Chamber of Commerce, and the San Luis Obispo Chapter of the League of Women Voters.

-Advantages of World Heritage Site status for the Carrizo Plain might have included increased tourism for the plain and for surrounding areas, as well as increased ability to attract private and public funding for habitat conservation, sustainable tourism, and increased management support.
+Advantages of World Heritage Site status for the Carrizo Plain might have included increased tourism for the plain and surrounding areas, greater ability to attract private and public funding for habitat conservation and sustainable tourism, and increased management support.
 However, opponents of the nomination were concerned that World Heritage Site status would create problems for oil production, grazing rights, off-road recreation, and private property rights.
-One point of controversy was a buffer zone around the monument; opponents expected this would adversely affect nearby oil drilling sites.
-Some local residents were also fearful of the international organizations that would monitor and report on the monument's adherence to World Heritage treaty obligations, because maintenance of World Heritage status would depend on compliance with the 1972 Convention Concerning the Protection of World Cultural and Natural Heritage, ratified by the United States.
-The idea was widespread that the United States would lose sovereignty over the area.
+One point of controversy was a buffer zone around the monument; opponents expected that this would adversely affect nearby oil drilling sites.
+Some residents were also fearful of international organizations that would monitor and report on the monument's compliance with World Heritage treaty obligations, because maintenance of World Heritage status would depend on compliance with the 1972 Convention Concerning the Protection of World Cultural and Natural Heritage, ratified by the United States.
+The widespread belief was that the United States would lose sovereignty over the area.

-The Wilderness Society eventually decided not to nominate the Carrizo Plain National Monument as a World Heritage Site, as nominations are successful only if they have almost unanimous support.
+The Wilderness Society ultimately decided not to nominate the Carrizo Plain National Monument for World Heritage Site designation, as nominations require near-unanimous support.